itfanr/ros2-wiki/DDS-and-ROS-middleware-implementations.md

 The last time your workspace was built, any other RMW implementation packages, `rmw_connext_cpp` for example, were probably unable to find installations of the relevant DDS implementations.
 If you then install an additional DDS implementation, Connext for example, you will need to re-trigger the check for a Connext installation that occurs when the Connext RMW implementation is being built.
 You can do this by specifying the `--force-cmake-configure` flag on your next workspace build, and you should see that the RMW implementation package then gets built for the newly installed DDS implementation.
-It is possible to run into a problem when "rebuilding" the workspace with an additional RMW implementation using the `--force-cmake-configure` option where the build complains about the default RMW implementation changing (which can happen since it is determined alphabetically at the moment).
+It is possible to run into a problem when "rebuilding" the workspace with an additional RMW implementation using the `--force-cmake-configure` option where the build complains about the default RMW implementation changing.
 To resolve this, you can either set the default implementation to what is was before with the `RMW_IMPLEMENTATION` CMake argument or you can delete the build folder for packages that complain and continue the build with `--start-with <package name>`.